mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 the following transition.
 If you'd like to use the the tempo from the intro of the next track instead, click the Leader (Crown) button of its deck.
 The deck then becomes the soft leader, and Mixxx will use that deck's tempo instead.

+The only case when a stopped deck can be a Leader is if no other deck is playing.
+Once a deck starts playing, Mixxx will pick that as the leader instead.
+If another deck starts playing, then you will be able to pick which one you want to be the leader again.

 If you'd prefer a steady tempo during transitions like in Mixxx before Version 2.4, you may select :guilabel:`Use steady Tempo` for :guilabel:`Sync mode` in the